Amazon Q Developer vs Kilo Code (2026)

 Pros

-- ✓Free Tier offers advanced capabilities with no payment required — accessible to individual developers and small teams without procurement, while Pro Tier at $19/user/month is competitive with Cursor and below GitHub Copilot Business
+- ✓Free tier includes the latest Claude models and 50 agentic requests per month across IDE and CLI: accessible to individual developers and small teams without procurement, while Pro at $19/user/month is competitive with Cursor Pro and below GitHub Copilot Business for teams needing expanded limits.

 Limitations